petermr/openVirus/ferret/README.md

     export FERRET="path/to/ferret/directory"

+### Search Medrxiv and Download PDFs in a single step

+To run using ferret

+   ferret --param=url:\"https://www.medrxiv.org/search/n95%252Bmasks\" --param=dir:\"n95\" medrxiv_search_download.fql

+To run in python (just for readability same functionality)

+    python search_download_medrxiv.py "n95 masks" OUTPUT_FOLDER

+This downloads the pdfs to your OUTPUT_FOLDER

 ### Search Biorxiv and Download Metadata in json (2 steps)

 To search for terms on biorxiv run the following command